croraf/hangman/README.md

     1. Hangman drawing a bit out of scale.
     2. Zoom issue in Firefox.
 Used scale but doesn't work exactly as expected.
 Compare to Opera or Chrome.
+    3. It can (very rarely) happen that the word to guess contains non-standard-English letter (for example with accent).
+As input is constrained to English standard alphabet it is impossible to guess such words completly.